Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Abstract

 \section{Abstract}

 Users increasingly rely on consumer-facing generative AI (GenAI) for tasks ranging from everyday needs to sensitive use cases.
-Yet, it remains unclear whether and how existing security and privacy (S\&P) communications in GenAI tools shape users’ adoption decisions and subsequent experiences.
+Yet, it remains unclear whether and how existing security and privacy (S\&P) communications in GenAI tools shape users’ adoption decisions and experiences.
 Understanding how users seek, interpret, and evaluate S\&P information is critical for designing usable transparency that users can \emph{trust} and \emph{act on}.
 We conducted semi-structured interviews and design sessions with 21 U.S. GenAI users.
-We find that available S\&P information rarely drove initial adoption in practice, as participants often perceived it as incomplete, ineffective, or lacking credibility.
-Instead, they relied on rough proxies, such as popularity, to infer S\&P practices.
-After adoption, uncertainty about S\&P practices constrained participants’ willingness to use GenAI tools, particularly in high-stakes contexts, and, in some cases, contributed to discontinued use.
-Participants therefore called for transparency that supports decision-making and use, including trustworthy information (e.g., independent evaluations) and usable interfaces (e.g., on-demand disclosure).
-We synthesize participants’ desired design practices into five dimensions to facilitate systematic future investigation into best practices.
+Our findings suggest that available S\&P information rarely drove initial adoption in practice, as participants often perceived it as incomplete, ineffective, or not credible.
+Instead, they relied on rough proxies (e.g., popularity) to infer S\&P practices.
+After adoption, S\&P uncertainty constrained participants’ willingness to use GenAI tools, especially for high-stakes purposes, and, in some cases, contributed to discontinued use.
+Participants therefore called for transparency that supports decisions and actions through trustworthy information (e.g., independent evaluations) and usable interfaces (e.g., on-demand disclosure).
+We categorize participants’ desired design practices into five dimensions to facilitate systematic future investigation into best practices.
 We conclude with recommendations for researchers, designers, and policymakers to improve S\&P transparency in consumer-facing GenAI.